xumi1993/seispy-doc.post/source/usage/rf-sta.md

   -l          use local catalog.
 Default is false
 ```
 - `cfg_file`: configure file shown above.
-- `-l` if the argument was specfied, a local file of catalog would be used in searching earthquakes.
+- `-l` if the argument was specified, a local file of catalog would be used in searching earthquakes.

-## 3. Initalize a project instance
+## 3. Initialize a project instance
-**To further understand the procedure of the command `prf`, we recommend calculateing PRFs with writing a Python script as following steps.**
+**To further understand the procedure of the command `prf`, we recommend calculating PRFs with writing a Python script as following steps.**

 First, let’s init a `rf`instance.
 In this instance, we can set parameters, match earthquakes from catalog and calculate PRFs.